1902 Shamakhi earthquake

 The 1902 Shamakhi earthquake occurred on 13 February with a moment magnitude of 7.4 and maximum Modified Mercalli intensity of IX (Violent).
 Up to 2,000 people died and thousands more were injured in the Shemakha uezd within the Baku Governorate of the Russian Empire (present-day Republic of Azerbaijan).
 About 7,439 buildings were damaged or destroyed in the city and surrounding villages.
 Shamakhi had been devastated by earlier earthquakes in 1806, 1859 and 1872.
-It is one of the most destructive earthquakes in Azerbaijan.
+The 1902 earthquakes remains one of the most destructive in Azerbaijan.

 Geology

-Azerbaijan is situated in a region of subduction involving the Arabian and Eurasian plates which has been ongoing for the past 5 million years.
-As a result, forming the Greater Caucasus Range.
+Azerbaijan is situated in a region of subduction involving the Arabian and Eurasian plates which has been ongoing for 5 million years, forming as a result the Greater Caucasus Range.
 The Main Caucasus Thrust Fault, a north-dipping fault, accommodates most of the plate interaction.
 Subduction was later accommodated 1.5 million years ago by the Kura fold and thrust belt.
 The Kura fold and thrust belt spans 275 km from Tbilisi in Georgia to Shamakhi, consisting of a series of thrust faults.